New Student Information

 - All non-majors or minors must be enrolled in Mus 251 for 1 credit hour.

 At the end of each semester, all voice students will need to complete a voice jury.
 Voice juries occur at the end of every semester and requires you to perform for the voice faculty, who will grade your performance and reevaluate your status as a music major or music minor.
-(NEW in 2020 - due to the COVid-19 crisis, juries will occur the week before Thanksgiving recess)

 3. Voice Seminar and Voice Divisional